Season Summary: 1979

 1979 Thirds (Under 19's) premiership side

-Back row: Norm Whetton (trainer), Neville Brent (trainer), Wayne Burns, Craig Dooley, Stuart Vines, David Kenwery, Steve Chandler, Andrew Gurkin, John Murphy, Paul Cannon, Stephen Smith (vice-captain), Tony Davis (trainer), Graeme Crocker (timekeeper)
+Back row: Norm Whetton (trainer), Neville Brent (trainer), Wayne Byrne, Craig Dooley, Stuart Vines, David Kenwery, Steve Chandler, Andrew Gurkin, John Murphy, Paul Cannon, Stephen Smith (vice-captain), Tony Davis (trainer), Graeme Crocker (timekeeper)

 Middle row: Ray Smith (team manager), David Jordon, Phil Chapman (captain), Gary Ward (coach), Steven Taafe, Kevin Hughes, John Cutajar, Duane Doyle, John Neenan